What is Robotic Process Automation?

 Strategic marketing has also contributed to the growth of the RPA market.
 Blue Prism Group popularized the use of the word “robotic” in conjunction with “process automation” as it invoked the concept of AI.
 Taking advantage of the popularity of AI, the RPA market skyrocketed.

 Another reason for the market’s growth is the fact that RPA technology is relatively low cost, and the initial implementation typically doesn’t require extensive customization or deep systems integration.

 SAP and Oracle both invest heavily in cloud technology.
 However, our client was skeptical about cloud scalability and unsure if the products were mature and proven.

 The RPA market continues to grow despite rampant implementation failures.
 You may have heard that RPA implementations are quick and easy, but the only reason this rumor has spread is because organizations are rushing through implementation.
 While this may seem like a good idea, this leaves no time for proper planning or developing a long-term roadmap.
 Organizations soon find that RPA technology is difficult to maintain as their organization grows and business processes evolve.

 If you know where your business is headed in the next five to ten years, you can configure your bots to fit your future business model.
 When evaluating RPA vendors, look for a flexible solution that aligns with your culture of continuous improvement.

 The Future of RPA

 While the future of RPA is bright, will the future it creates be just as idyllic?
-Automation technology has eliminated jobs in the past, so its reasonable to expect that more advanced automation will eliminate just as many, if not more, jobs.
+Automation technology has eliminated jobs in the past, so it’s reasonable to expect that more advanced automation will eliminate just as many, if not more, jobs in the future.
 In response to this fear, organizations are developing reskilling plans, so they can maximize employee retention even as entire roles and job descriptions are eliminated.